|Application for Construction/Operating Permit & Instructions

 1. a completed Application for Onsite Wastewater Treatment System Construction/Operating Permit,

-For domestic wastewater flows of 1,000 gallons per day or less for an onsite wastewater treatment system that does not endanger human health or cause pollution and which meets all the provisions for setback distances and reserve area, but that does not meet all the provisions for design prescribed in Title 124 to be covered by “Authorization by Rule”, the plans, specifications, reports, and other technical documents submitted as part of the application may be prepared by a Master Installer.
+For domestic wastewater flows of 1,000 gallons per day or less for an onsite wastewater treatment system that does not endanger human health or cause pollution and which meets all the provisions for setback distances and reserve area, but that does not meet all the provisions for design prescribed in Title 124 to be covered under the general permits, the plans, specifications, reports, and other technical documents submitted as part of the application may be prepared by a Master Installer.

 The Department will review the construction permit application and supporting documentation.
 Additional information may be required to ensure proper engineering design and operation.
 A construction permit will be issued in the name of the facility owner for the legal location of the facility and will be valid for one year from the date of issuance.
 The Department may require as a construction permit condition submittal of an operation and maintenance manual or plan to provide for the proper operation of the onsite wastewater treatment system and/or a groundwater monitoring plan if there is a potential for groundwater pollution.